urbit/docs/reference/vane-apis/eyre.md

 A `%connect` `task` binds an app to a site.
 It takes in the name of an app, the `path` to that app, and a URL and adds it to `server-state.ax`, allowing the site at the URL to interface with the app.
+This binding may be deleted with the `%disconnect` `task`.

 #### Accepts